A rendezvous with Indian Culture!

 Professional Kho-Kho players from Bangalore helped GCC participants with the rules of the game and what ensued was a fun-filled activity, replete with instances of camaraderie and friendly competition amongst the players.
 The game was described by a Melton Fellow as ‘organized chaos’!

-Catch all the action from the Global Citizenship Conference with #IndiaGCC2019!
+Catch all the action from the Global Citizenship Conference at meltonfoundation.org/news!
+Watch the important highlights of the Conference below!
 There’s more where this came from! 🙂